jairjunior/SEATEN-Inventory/README.md

 	"password":"123456"
 }
 ```
 Every new user registered starts off with "General User" permission.
-If a new user is supposed to be a "Help Desk Attendant" or even another "System Admin", one System Admin should grant permission.
+If a new user is supposed to be a "Help Desk Attendant" or even another "System Admin", one System Admin already registered should grant the permission.

 ### USER AUTHENTICATION / LOGIN (/auth/authenticate)